"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Example Use Case: Regulatory Compliance for a Proprietary Financial Risk Model

 \section{Example Use Case: Regulatory Compliance for a Proprietary Financial Risk Model}

-In this use case, a Financial Institution aims to prove to an Auditing Company that the credit risk scores it produces via a machine learning model deployed as a service (MLaaS) are generated by the declared, approved model.
+A Financial Institution must prove to an Auditing Company that the credit risk scores it produces via a machine learning model deployed as \ac{MLaaS} come from the declared, approved model.
 The model is proprietary and trained on sensitive data, so its internal parameters must remain confidential.
-At the same time, regulatory compliance requires a verifiable process ensuring that the correct model was applied to approved input data without exposing the model itself.
+Regulatory compliance still requires a verifiable process showing that the correct model was applied to approved input data without exposing the model itself.

-After receiving the \textsc{Audit Request Letter} from the Auditing Company \coloredcircle{9}{drawio_green}{white}, the IT Solution Architect and the Machine Learning Engineer determine the appropriate protocol for implementing the audit workflow \coloredcircle{1}{drawio_yellow}{black}\coloredcircle{2}{drawio_yellow}{black}\coloredcircle{3}{drawio_yellow}{black}.
-In this context, a simplified version of the ZKP Traceability Specification produced is presented as follows:
+After receiving the \textsc{Audit Request Letter} from the Auditing Company \coloredcircle{9}{drawio_green}{white}, the IT Solution Architect and the Machine Learning Engineer choose the protocol for the audit workflow \coloredcircle{1}{drawio_yellow}{black}\coloredcircle{2}{drawio_yellow}{black}\coloredcircle{3}{drawio_yellow}{black}.
+A simplified version of the resulting ZKP Traceability Specification is shown below:

-\begin{framed} \begin{itemize} \item \textbf{\textsc{Purpose of the Audit:} } Verify that the financial institution's deployed neural network model correctly computes credit risk scores on approved input data during the inference phase, without exposing proprietary model parameters.
+\begin{framed} \begin{itemize} \item \textbf{\textsc{Purpose of the Audit:}} Verify that the financial institution's deployed neural network model correctly computes credit risk scores on approved input data during the inference phase, without exposing proprietary model parameters.

 \item \textbf{\textsc{Decision Trace:}} Focus on the inference phase of the MLOps lifecycle.
 The approach ensures the deployed neural network's outputs can be proven correct while maintaining confidentiality.